 It is typically a four-hour tour and a traditional boat ride back to Fort Kochi.
 You can opt for tour packages with or without lunch.

-Kochi Ship Cruising
+Kochi Sunset Cruising

 These cruises are operated from Marine Drive, and you can book your ticket online on the government website KSINC well in advance to make sure you don’t miss the opportunity.